-"I always ask for a built-in review at ten-and-a-half months if it's a 12-month order to give them sufficient time to make another application if they feel that they need that - and who's going to review it".
+"I always ask for a built-in review at ten-and-a-half months if it's a 12-month order, to give them sufficient time to make another application if they feel that they need that - and who's going to review it".
+(Cafcass guardian).

 "So, for me to be able to agree to a supervision order, I have to understand what that's going to look like over the next 6-12 months, however long they want it for".
+(Cafcass guardian).

-They cited FDAC as an example of how the supervision order could be put to good use because it provides such a clear framework to the work.
-But they were equally aware, that sustaining good progress could not be taken for granted even in FDAC cases because of resource pressures on local authorities.
+They cited the Family Drug and Alcohol Court (FDAC) as an example of how the supervision order could be put to good use because, in their view, it provides such a clear framework to the work.
+But they were equally aware, that sustaining good progress could not be taken for granted even in FDAC cases, because of resource pressures on local authorities.

 "But, even with the FDAC, I find that you still have to - in terms of the final supervision order- you still have to be quite proactive and robust with the local authority."
+(Cafcass guardian).

-"I think to give those parents a fair chance of, of sustaining the changes they've made, you still have to be quite proactive to get the local authority to recognize that and kind of see alternative resources that still keep the parents feeling that they're supported and not just left to their own devices once proceedings conclude."
+"I think to give those parents a fair chance of sustaining the changes they've made, you still have to be quite proactive to get the local authority to recognize that and kind of see [there are] alternative resources that still keep the parents feeling that they're supported, and not just left to their own devices once proceedings conclude."
+(Cafcass guardian).